Surface Water (Pluvial) Flooding

 Due to the nature and origin of flooding within the Castle Point area i.e. thunderstorms/downpours, it is recommended that residents are aware of how to receive severe weather and flood warnings, as well as knowing how to prepare for potential flooding.

 The Environment Agency provides flood alerts and warnings however, these only cover river and coastal flooding, NOT surface water flooding.
-You can sign up to receive flood alerts for your local area here or by calling 0345 988 1188.
+You can sign up to receive flood alerts for your local area or call 0345 988 1188.

-You can also receive all of these alerts and warnings through the British Red Cross Emergency App which you can download from here.
+You can also receive all of these alerts and warnings through the British Red Cross Emergency App.

 If you live in a potential or designated flood risk area, we strongly recommend that you, your family, and your property are prepared for flooding.
 The National Flood Forum provides information on how to be prepared for flooding whilst Blue Pages offers independent property protection advice.